JedidiahPepple/SAT-prep-app/README.md

 Please ensure your question bank files follow the correct format — mismatches will prevent questions from loading.

 Pull requests, issues, and feedback are welcome!;
-Chat with me on [telegram](https://t.me/jayjaylovescandles),if you want to contribute or need assistance (i'll do my best to get in touch)
+Chat with me on [telegram](https://t.me/jayjaylovescandles) or create an issue,if you want to contribute or need assistance (i'll do my best to get in touch)